m4r11/Template-Project/README.md

-### Template Name 💌
+### Template Name 🏳️
 ###### A project template to save time ♾

+###### Cover image for project: from external web link
 ![IMG_COVER](https://64.media.tumblr.com/8c716d457931de0b15c8115663c439ce/3cdfb2845c5a7db3-f5/s1280x1920/6eb1c2423ac0730a795de3098e6a56a80bf636e9.jpg)

 ###### Block I

 ```
-This is explanation for block one
+This is explanation for block one.
+Showcase project highlights.
 ```

 ###### Block 2

 ```
-This is explanation for block two
+This is explanation for block two.
+Talk about the summary section.
 ```
 ###### A table of contents